nhsconnect/gpconnect/pages/development/development_fhir_api_guidance.md

 ### [Resource conformance](https://www.hl7.org/fhir/DSTU2/profiling.html#2.13.0.3.2) ###

-To help a consumer find the correct set of reports for a use-case, a provider of resources SHALL, for any profile declared in `Conformance.profile` mark resources with profile assertions documenting the profile(s) they conform to.
-A provider of resources SHOULD also ensure that any resource instance that would reasonably be expected to conform to the declared profiles SHOULD be published in this form.
+To help a consumer find the correct set of reports for a use-case, a provider of resources **MUST**, for any profile declared in `Conformance.profile` mark resources with profile assertions documenting the profile(s) they conform to.
+A provider of resources **SHOULD** also ensure that any resource instance that would reasonably be expected to conform to the declared profiles **SHOULD** be published in this form.

 #### GP Connect API conformance ####

 GP Connect comprises a number of RESTful API bundles.
 Each API bundle is intended to support sets of related use cases, for example the Appointment API bundle supports viewing, booking and cancelling GP appointments in a number of scenarios.

-Individual API bundles may be provided independently of each other.
-GP Connect conformance may be claimed in relation to one or more API bundles.
+Individual API bundles **MAY** be provided independently of each other.
+GP Connect conformance **MAY** be claimed in relation to one or more API bundles.
 A provider claiming to provide an API bundle must be fully conformant (i.e. implement all of the resource profiles and interactions for the API bundle as specified in this document and all of the general requirements described herein).

 ## RESTful API ##